andrejobuljen/Hi-Fi_mocks/README.md

 ``python Hi-Fi_mock_redshift_space.py``

+The parameters for each run are the following:
+ - `BoxSize`, size of the box in units [Mpc/h],
+ - `Nmesh`, number of mesh grids per side,
+ - `seed`, initial condition (IC) seed number,
+ - `zout` output redshift between z=0-5,
+ - `output_folder`, name of the output folder where the fields and power spectra are to be stored.

+These parameters can be specified while running codes in the following way:

+``python Hi-Fi_mock_real_space.py --seed=seed --nmesh=Nmesh --boxsize=BoxSize --output_redshift=zout --output_folder='output_folder'``

+``python Hi-Fi_mock_redshift_space.py --seed=seed --nmesh=Nmesh --boxsize=BoxSize --output_redshift=zout --output_folder='output_folder'``

+The default values of run parameters are set to those of TNG300-1 (`BoxSize=205 Mpc/h`, `Nmesh=256^3`, `seed=2695896`), and (`zout=1`).

-The parameters for each run: `BoxSize`, `Nmesh`, initial condition (IC) `seed`, resolution `nbar` and output redshift `zout` can be set within the main codes.
-Note that `zout` is currently limited to z = 0 & 1.
-Based on these given parameters these codes produce HI meshes in real & redshift space using best-fit polynomials for transfer functions.
-The fits are tuned to scales of TNG300-1 (k range: 0.03-1 h/Mpc).
+Based on these given parameters these codes produce HI meshes in real & redshift space using best-fit polynomials for transfer functions tuned to scales in the k range of TNG300-1: 0.03-1 h/Mpc.
+The transfer function fits are calibrated to TNG300-1 output redshifts z={0,0.5,1,1.5,2,3,5}.
+The code interpolates transfer functions for other `zout` values.

-For the fiducial parameters (`BoxSize=205 Mpc/h`, `Nmesh=256^3`, `nbar=1 (h/Mpc)^3`), each code finishes in ~2 minutes on a modern laptop.
-The codes output the final HI overdensity field, figure with smoothed overdensity slice and the measured power spectra directly to the `output_folder`.
+Note that for larger box sizes a higher grid resoltion is needed which makes the code run slower and requieres more memory.
+For the default parameters the code finishes in less than 2 minutes on a modern laptop, in serial mode.
+The codes output final HI overdensity field, figure with smoothed overdensity slice and the measured power spectra directly to the `output_folder`.

+### Running the codes in parallel

+In order to run the codes in parallel using `N` processors, run the codes in a following way:

+``srun -n N python Hi-Fi_mock_real_space.py``

+and

+``srun -n N python Hi-Fi_mock_redshift_space.py``.

 ### Author
 - [Andrej Obuljen](mailto:andrej.obuljen@uzh.ch) (ICS, Zurich)